 Now if you’ve seen the Big Bang Theory you know that a perfectly round cake tend to roll… and since we don’t want our cake rolling off the cake plate I cut a 3 inch circle out of one of the half circles.

 Because it’s easier to frost the bottom half of the cake while it’s still upside down that’s what I do.
 Using Ganache of course, it’s what I always use for shaped cakes, esp cakes, like this, that could easily fall apart, off balanced.

 Turn it right side up.

-cover the cake with ganache and add the cheesecake.
+Then cover the cake with ganache and add the cheesecake.

-Finish frosting the cake with the ganache, smooth it out and let it set!
+Add more ganache (best edible glue ever) and top with the other half circle.
+Finish frosting the cake with more ganache, smooth it out and let it set!

 Roll out your yellow/ivory fondant circle, you want it about 1/4 inch thick.
 That way it will be easier to stretch, pull and push into place without creases when you start thick.

 Cover the cake with the fondant and working around (not one side at a time, work around evenly) finally cutting off the excess and smoothing it with your hands, softly, so as not to leave a handprint anywhere.

 I use a clay extruder (only for food though, don’t cross contaminate).
 I started with the largest circle and added the main swirl around the side and the main lines on the top.
 Don’t forget the turn and curl on the sides.

 Using the Medium circle i added the second line and center top swirls.
 Then added another swirl to the side as well.
 Then using the next size down circle I added the large wing line swirl around the entire snitch.